rgoksel/signle-cycle-RV32I-Core/README.md

-# single-cycle-RV32I-Core
+# Single-Cycle-RV32I-Core
-single cycle rv32i core.
+Single Cycle RV32I Core.

-I created this core with basic algorithms. its highly open to development. it needs some touch but for now work good and fast for i instructions.
+I created this core with basic algorithms. its highly open to development. it needs some touch but for now work good and fast for i type instruction set.